 ‘Calories’ is not a physiologic notion, as we’ve previously discussed.
 Our body has no ‘calorie’ receptors and does not know how many calories we eat or don’t eat.
 Over the past several centuries, we’ve decoded many of the human metabolic pathways.
 Do you see ‘calories’ mentioned ANYWHERE in this complex diagram?

-A calorie of carbohydrate is metabolised entirely differently from fat or protein.
+A calorie of carbohydrate is metabolized entirely differently from fat or protein.
 So why pretend they are the same?
 It’s like saying that humans and a tree trunk share the same physiology because we both weigh the same and would produce the same heat if burned in a calorimeter.
-Believing this totally ridiculous notion is a big part of why we’re losing the war on obesity.This notion of ‘A calorie is a calorie’ is mostly pushed by processed-food companies trying to convince you that it is fine to swap 100 calories of avocado for Coke in terms of weight gain.
-You’d have to be pretty dense to believe it.
+Believing this notion is a big part of why we’re losing the war on obesity.This notion of ‘A calorie is a calorie’ is mostly pushed by processed-food companies trying to convince you that it is fine to swap 100 calories of avocado for Coke in terms of weight gain.
 For food companies, the calories model is like Santa Claus.
 As long as they keep people believing, its a gift that keeps on giving.
 They can sell sugary beverages and tell people with a straight face that 100 calories of sugar is as fattening as 100 calories of kale.

 Why ‘caloric reduction as primary’ does not work